 Our stackable curriculum is flexible to meet the diverse needs of our students and their various paths into and from the Institute of Buddhist Studies.
 Students may benefit from completing a certificate and applying those units toward the completion of a degree program, or they may elect to enroll in a degree program from the start.
 Our programs are ready to support students and their personal and professional needs.
 See related policies regarding advancement through the program.

-Year one: Certificate programs in Shin, Zen, Theravada or Buddhist Studies, Buddhist chaplaincy, or Buddhism and psychology.
+Year one: Certificate programs in Shin, Zen, Theravada or Buddhist Studies, or Buddhist chaplaincy.

 Year two: Master of Arts in Buddhist Studies

 Year Three: Master of Divinity